AndresColognesi/DS_IntroductionProjects/README.md

 # Introduction to Data Science in Python - University of Michigan

 This repository contains the activities developed for the Coursera course "Introduction to Data Science in Python" from University of Michigan.
-Each folder of this repo contains a project developed for de course.
+Each folder of this repo contains a project developed for the course.

 The purpose of this repo is to organize the deliverables and store them for later access.